 7. Eat Clam Chowder

-If you’re wanting enjoy the outdoors, go for a jog along Back Cove Loop.
+If you enjoy jogging you can also go for a jog along Back Cove Loop.
 Back Cove Loop is one of Portland’s most popular paths, and it conveniently provides great views of the water and city.

 9. Eat a Lobster Roll